lawrenceamer/Revenant/README.md

 Manual Task: Z:\home\zux0x3a\Revenant\project1.exe -h host -u test -p "admini" -d "0xsp" -s share -c payload.[EXE,BAT,VBS] -t (2020\09\11 13:00:00)

 ```
+## Compiling
+this project has been built using Lazarus IDE with FPC 3.2.0

+ - Download Lazarus IDE and FPC
+ - Load project folder into IDE
+ - navigate into Run -> Build

 ## Community

 the project developed by Lawrence amer with much thanks to Lazarus Forums for imported Libraries to make this tool much powerful.